-The underwriter will evaluate the risk of lending you money and will approve the loan on behalf of the lender.
-In the underwriting process, your loan application is checked for veracity.
-Your credit history examined more carefully.
-The underwriter will review the appraisal value, and want proof that the seller has a clear title to the property.
+The underwriter will evaluate the risk of lending you money and approve the loan on behalf of the lender.
+In the underwriting process, your loan application is checked for integrity.
+Your credit history is examined more carefully.
+The underwriter will review the appraisal value and want proof that the seller has a clear title to the property.

-Today most underwriting is done by automation and usually doesn’t take more than a few days.
-However, it will be on you the buyer to provide all the documentation requested in a timely fashion.
+Most underwriting is done by automation and usually doesn’t take more than a few days.
+However, it will be on you, the buyer, to provide all the documentation requested quickly.

 The Insurance Agent

-Before you can close on your home you will need to have home owner’s insurance.
+Before you can close on your home, you will need to have a home owner’s insurance.
 If you already have an insurance agent that you use to insure your car, you may want to start there as you will generally receive a lower premium on both insurance plans when you use the same company.

 The Closing Agent

 The closing agent, or escrow officer, works for the title company you choose to search the title and facilitate the final transactions.
-The closing agent will prepare all the documents, review the title work and facilitate the closing.
+The closing agent will prepare all the documents, review the title work and reduce the closing.

 The Real Estate Attorney

 Some states require a real estate attorney to handle the final documents and closing.
 If you live in Alabama, Connecticut, Delaware, District of Columbia, Georgia, Kansas, Kentucky, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Dakota, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, or West Virginia, you will add a real estate attorney to your team.

 With assistance from a top local real estate agent, you have your team.
 You feel more confident and empowered knowing you’re not alone and feeling more excited and less nervous.
 You’re ready for anything.
 Bring it on!